Shohor's Pharmacy on Avenue Joffre, from Russians in Shanghai (#10 on the list).

 - Regal Pharmacy, founded by L. Moshevich in 1930 and later purchased by of E. Lvoff, at 1180 Bubbling Well Road, where the new owner employed his relative.

-- Sine Pharmacy of M. A. Joffe, at 32 Broadway, where two other Russian chemists were employed.
-Founded in 1928 by Kirkor.
+- Sine Pharmacy of M. A. Joffe, at 14 Broadway, next to the Astor House, founded in 1928 by Kirkor and employing two other Russian chemists.

 - Sine Pharmacy at 601 Avenue Joffre, purchased from Joffe by S. K. Gurvitch.